 Upper Body Workout

-There are four major positions when using the rowing machine.
-Two of the four positions; the “drive” and the “finish” work almost every muscle in the upper body.
-These muscles include the rhomboids, trapezius and deltoids of the shoulders and upper back.
-It also includes the triceps, biceps, and forearms.
+There are four significant positions when using the rowing machine.
+Two of the four areas; the “drive” and the “finish” work almost every muscle in the upper body.
+These muscles include the rhomboids, trapezius, and deltoids of the shoulders and upper back.
+It also consists of the triceps, biceps, and forearms.
 And last but not least, rowing works the pectorals, or chest muscles.

 As you can see, there wasn’t one upper body muscle not mentioned.
-Looking to increase your strength and muscle tone in your upper body?
+Are you looking to increase your strength and muscle tone in your upper body?
 Using the rowing machine is a great choice.

 Lower Body Workout

 Rowing will also use lower body muscles.
 Every position of rowing will work some of the lower body muscles.
 In the catch position, as shown below, the lower back, hamstrings and calf muscles are worked.

 In the start of the drive, you continue to work the hamstrings and calf muscles but also engage the quadriceps.